DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 ### Reinforced Concrete Wall Database

+Each wall in the database has a number corrosponding to its unique ID.
+This number will be the single input to the modeling script to create the script.
+The use case will loop through multiple numbers to create multiple files at once and run them through opensees.
+Variables are seperated in the database by sections.
+For example, under the section 'Geometry', one can find the heights of the walls, the thickness of walls, the aspect ratios, and so on.
+By parsing through these sections, the necassary information can found and imported into the modeling script to build out the wall.

-RW1 is wall 33 in the database and that number will be the single input to the modeling script.
+RW1 is wall 34 in the database and using that single number, the modeling script can grab everything that defines RW1.

 ### Modeling Script

-The modeling script imports the variables from the database necassary to build a continuum model for a wall.
+The sections of the modeling script are:
 * Section 1: Initializion of the model.
 The degrees of fredom are defined and the variables that carry uncertainty are also defined.
 <!--- for each section I will have a side by side comaparison of code to RW1 tcl file--->
 * Section 2: Defines nodal Locations.